 While seemingly trivial compared to the magnitude of the original problem and the operation used to treat it, improvement in these contour issues can offer an enhanced aesthetic outcome in some craniofacial surgery patients.
 It is very much like putting the ‘icing on the cake’ and completing the final layer of the reconstruction.

-Under general anesthesia her existing wide coronal scalp scar was excised and the anterior scalp flap rotated forward down along the lateral orbital rims and zygomatic arch.
+Under general anesthesia the existing wide coronal scalp scar was excised and the anterior scalp flap rotated forward down along the lateral orbital rims and zygomatic arch.
 The two-piece custom skull implant had multiple 5mm perfusion holes placed throughout with the exception of the forehead.
 It was then fitted into the forehead and skull area and the two pieces united with permanent sutures and small titanium screws.

 Custom skull implants can be used for a wide variety of aesthetic effects.
 Smoothing out irregular contours after prior surgery is one effective use of them.
 Being able to apply the implant through wide open access from a prior coronal incision allows the design to cover a large surface area.